 The doctor will ask about the patient's health history, including other medical conditions the patient has, recent or past illnesses, and progressive changes in mental function, behavior, or daily activities.
 The doctor will ask about use of prescription drugs (it is helpful to bring a complete list of the patient’s medications) and lifestyle factors, including diet and use of alcohol.
 The doctor will evaluate the patient’s hearing and vision, and check blood pressure and other physical signs.
 A neurological test will also be conducted to check reflexes, coordination, and eye movement.

 Blood and urine samples may be collected.
 They can help the doctor evaluate other possible causes of dementia, such as thyroid imbalances or vitamin deficiencies.
-Researchers are studying measuring levels of amyloid beta and tau proteins in spinal fluid samples to help identify patients with memory problems who may be at risk for developing Alzheimer’s.
+Researchers are studying measuring levels of amyloid beta and tau proteins in spinal fluid samples to help identify patients with memory problems who may be at risk for developing Alzheimer.

 Several psychological tests are used to assess difficulties in attention, perception, memory, language, problem-solving, social, and language skills.
 These tests can also be used to evaluate mood problems such as depression.
+Because depression may mimic symptoms of dementia, neuropsychological testing may be useful in determining if symptoms are due to depression, dementia, or both.

 One commonly used test is the Mini-Mental State Exam (MMSE), which uses a series of questions and tasks to evaluate cognitive function.
 For example, the patient is given a series of words and asked to recall and repeat them a few minutes later.
 In the clock-drawing test, the patient is given a piece of paper with a circle on it and is asked to write the numbers in the face of a clock and then to show a specific time on the clock.